CenturyLinkCloud/PublicKB/Cloud Application Manager/Dedicated Edition/camd-vsphere.md

 ### Overview

-This article explains that Cloud Application Manager Dedicated Edition (appliance) can run as a virtual appliance in your vCenter private cloud.
-Here are the requirements, high-level steps to install the appliance.
+This article explains how Cloud Application Manager Dedicated Edition (appliance) can run as a virtual appliance in your vCenter private cloud.
+Here are the requirements and steps to install the appliance.

 ### Audience